 - Please see RANZCO’s Aboriginal and Torres Strait Islander COVID-19 response.

 How can I help the broader system continue to offer essential health services to Aboriginal and Torres Strait Islander patients?

 - RANZCO supports the leadership taken by the National Aboriginal Community Controlled Health Organisation (NACCHO) and we refer you to NACCHO’s COVID-19 resource page for further information.

 - More information can be found on the AIDA website.

-How is New Zealand continuing to provide essential eye health care to Māori and Pasifika patients under the current restrictions (Alert Level 2)?
+How can RANZCO assist in providing eye health care to Māori and Pasifika patients under the current restrictions?

-- We refer RANZCO fellows to the current NZ government advice regarding service provision under Alert Level 2.
+- We refer RANZCO fellows to the current NZ government advice.

 - RANZCO recognises that some Māori and Pasifika, in particular the elderly or those with pre-existing comorbidities, may be at risk for contracting COVID-19 and developing significant health complications secondary to the virus.